The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $285bn in ST Bills, with a paydown of $13bn.
+This week, the US Treasury will auction and settle approx. $482bn in ST Bills, Notes, and Bonds raising approx. $82bn in new money.

-QT: Approx $0.55bn in ST Bills will mature and roll off the Fed balance sheet this week.
-Approx $7.4bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+Aug QT: Approx $54bn in ST Bills, Notes, and Bonds will mature on the Fed balance sheet this week and will be reinvested.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: